 |Schadenfreude, Anger||Wanted suffering of other / unwanted prosperity of other (footnote below)|

-Footnote on Empowerment/Disempowerment: This encompasses the pleasure of physical exercise, but also things like the powerful feeling of the weapons in Halo 1 and the way a lot of CCG cards seem to play off their "awesome factor".
-It's also part of the enjoyment of winning at games in general (the other part being pride), and even the enjoyment of customization.
+Footnote on Empowerment/Disempowerment: This accounts for the pleasure of physical exercise, but also things like the powerful feeling of the weapons in Halo 1 and the way a lot of CCG cards seem to appeal to an "awesome factor".
+It's also part of the enjoyment of winning at games in general (the other part being pride), and the enjoyment of customization.

 Footnote on Engagement/Boredom: This can be understood as the "fun of trying", whereas Empowerment is "the fun of winning".